vesoft-inc/nebula-docs/docs-2.0-en/20.appendix/release-notes/studio-release-note.md

 - Enhancements

   - Adjusted the default maximum length of the context for AI Assistant.
-  - Adjusted certain copywriting and styles in the UI.
+  - Adjusted some UI copywriting and styles.

 - Bug fixes
   - Fixed the error in the example file that was provided in the Import Template section.